 Four types of grafting materials are available.
 You and your oral surgeon will decide which is right for you.

-With an autograft, or autogenous bone graft, the bone tissue will come from your body.
+With an autograft or autogenous bone graft, the bone tissue will come from your body.
 A small section of bone, taken from your hip, rib or leg, offers highly effective jawbone regeneration.
 However, using an autograft means adding an extra step to your procedure.

-An allograft is human tissue, but it comes from a tissue bank.
+An allograft is a human tissue, but it comes from a tissue bank.
 The bone grafting material is extensively tested to ensure safety for transplant use, but tissue banks can’t guarantee that an allograft is without risk.
 For that reason, your oral surgeon may advise against this option.

 Like autografts and allografts, xenografts are living tissue.
 However, the source of this type of bone graft is either a cow or a pig.
 Bovine and porcine tissue are biocompatible for use within the jawbone, and a xenograft offers a high rate of jawbone regeneration.